 Introduction

-Reducing carbon emissions from buildings (both new and existing) is critical to meeting the target of carbon neutrality by 2030, as is ensuring greater resilience to the anticipated impacts of climate change.
+Reducing carbon emissions from buildings (both new and existing) is critical to meeting the target of carbon neutrality by 2030, as is making sure greater resilience to the anticipated impacts of climate change.

-The Somerset West and Taunton Net Zero Carbon Toolkit helps to communicate what is entailed in both delivering new net zero compliant buildings and retrofitting existing buildings in striving towards Net Zero, and make knowledge on these issues more accessible.
+The Somerset West and Taunton Net Zero Carbon Toolkit helps to communicate what is involved in both delivering new net zero compliant buildings, and retrofitting existing buildings in striving towards Net Zero, and make knowledge on these issues more accessible.

 The Somerset West and Taunton Net Zero Carbon Toolkit is an adaptation of a toolkit produced by Levitt Bernstein, Elementa, Passivhaus Trust and Etude, commissioned by Cotswold, West Oxfordshire and Forest of Dean councils, and funded by the Local Government Association Housing Advisers Programme, originally published in 2021.
 The original toolkit and Somerset West and Taunton’s adaptation are published on a Creative Commons Licence which allows for other councils to copy and redistribute the material in any medium or format, and adapt and build on the work so long as they comply with the terms of the licence.
 To help others reach net zero and to speed up the UK’s collective response to the climate emergency, the Net Zero Carbon Toolkit is openly available as a resource for private and public sector organisations to use and adopt.